J5 Virtual Machine

 I wrote the C implementation and the compiler pretty much simultaneously.
 I would first implement the OpCode in C then write the Lisp s-expression macro for it.
 Once the C VM was working I would port that code over to the JavaScript VM.
 I wanted to make sure that both VMs could run the same bytecode binary program.

-The VM program has two main entry points: init, and frame.
-The init entry point is a code block that is run first.
+entry point is a code block that is run first.
 This was needed to setup any variables you might have.
-The frame entry point is run after init 60 times per second.
+The frame

 C Implementation